Low-floor bus: Other features

 Low-floor buses usually include an area without seating (or seating that folds up) next to at least one of the doors, where wheelchairs, walkers, strollers/prams, and where allowed even bicycles, can be parked.
 This is sometimes not the only purpose of this area, though, as many operators employ larger standee areas for high occupancy at peak times.
 Despite the space existing, operators may also insist that only one or two wheelchairs or pushchairs can be accommodated unfolded, due to space/safety concerns.

 Low floors can be complemented by a hydraulic or pneumatic 'kneeling device', which can be used when the bus is not in motion, tilting it or lowering it at the front axle even further, often down to normal curb height.
 Depending on how close to the curb the bus is parked and wheelchair design, this can allow wheelchair users to board unaided.
 Though such technology has been available and in use on high-floor buses since the 1970s, it is of significant utility on low-floor vehicles only where it enables less-mobile passengers to board and leave the vehicle without help from others.
 Many vehicles are also equipped with wheel-chair lifts, or ramps which, when combined with a low floor, can provide a nearly level entry.

-An interesting implementation of the low floor design exists in Australia, where Custom Coaches makes a "Hybrid" variant of its CB60 bodywork.
+An implementation of the low floor design exists in Australia where custom coaches make a "hybrid" variant of its CB60 bodywork.
 These buses combine a smaller low floor area with a small underfloor bin for some luggage.
 Whilst these buses do not provide a full amount of luggage space, they can be used to house more luggage than what can be held inside the bus itself.
-Another drawback is the arrangement means the section of the bus that is at curb height is very short-consisting of enough space to house the wheelchair area and then rising up, to accommodate the luggage bin.
+Another drawback is the arrangement means the section of the bus that is at curb height is very short—consisting of enough space to house the wheelchair area and then rising up, to accommodate the luggage bin.
 These buses also lack the ability to have a center door.